 Table 1 summarises the valuation and movements in the portfolio, as well as the return for each investment, for the year.
-Table 2 illustrates the distribution of the portfolio by geography, sector and maturity at 31 March 2014.
-Table 3 illustrates the distribution of the portfolio.
+Charts 1, 2 and 3 below illustrate the distribution of the portfolio by geography, sector and maturity at 31 March 2014.

-As a result of the adoption of new accounting standards, described in detail in the Financial review and Significant accounting policies, "Investments at fair value through profit and loss", as reported in the Consolidated balance sheet includes, in addition to the portfolio asset valuation the cash and other net assets held within intermediate unconsolidated holding companies.
+As a result of the adoption of new accounting standards, described in detail on pages 26 and 70, "Investments at fair value through profit and loss", as reported in the Consolidated balance sheet includes, in addition to the portfolio asset valuation, the cash and other net assets held within intermediate unconsolidated holding companies.
 These amounts are set out at the foot of the table below, to provide a reconciliation between the Directors' valuation of the portfolio assets and "Investments at fair value through profit and loss" reported in the Consolidated financial statements.
 The basis of the portfolio information set out below is consistent with previous years' analyses.